 Other tips for reducing sun exposure

 - Avoid tanning beds.
 Studies have shown that using tanning beds increases your risk for skin damage and skin cancer significantly.

-- Avoid going out in the sun between 11:00 in the morning and 2:00 in the afternoon.
+- Avoid going out in the sun between 11 a.m. and 3 p.m.
 This is when UV radiation is the strongest.

 - Participate in outdoor activities earlier or later in the day.

 - Avoid sunbathing.